The reason for our suffering, in all walks of life, is our resistance to the truth.

 Seriously, think about it…

-If you want the six-pack abs, you have to want the sore muscles, the sweaty clothes, the mornings or afternoons at the gym, and the healthy meals.
-If you want the successful business, you have to also want the long days, the stressful business deals and decisions, and the possibility of failing twenty times to learn what you need to know to succeed in the long run.
+If you want the sexy abs, you have to want the sore muscles, the sweaty clothes, the mornings or afternoons of exercise, and the healthy meals.
+If you want the successful business, you have to also want the longer days, the stressful business deals and decisions, and the possibility of failing ten or more times to learn what you need to know to succeed in the long run.
 But if you catch yourself wanting something day in and day out, month after month, yet you never take action and thus you never make any progress, then maybe you don’t really want it after all, because you’re not willing to suffer through the effort and work it’s going to take to achieve it.

-But if you decide that you DO want it, then take a long, hard look at your daily routines and activities, and ask yourself another question:
+But if you decide that you DO want it, then take a long, hard look at your daily routines and rituals, and ask yourself another question:

-“Based on my daily routines and actions, where can I expect to be in a year from now?”
+“Based on my daily routines and rituals, where can I expect to be in a year from now?”

 This question can be helpful because if you have an idea about what you want the next chapter of your life to look like, you have to consistently DO things that support this idea.
 An idea, after all, isn’t going to do anything for you until you do something productive with it.
 In fact, as long as that great idea is just sitting around in your head it’s doing far more harm than good.
 Your subconscious mind knows you’re procrastinating on something that’s important to you.
 The required work that you keep postponing causes stress, anxiety, fear, and usually more procrastination – a vicious cycle that continues to worsen until you interrupt it with positive ACTION.